ExpoThree/photography_event/README.md

-## Overview
+# 📸 Discord Submission Bot

-- A Discord bot to manage image submissions in a specific channel.
+A Discord bot to manage image submissions for events or contests.
-- Uses SQLite to track and limit user submissions.
-- Designed for fair and organized entry collection.

-## Key Features
+## ⚙️ Features
-- Only allows image attachments in the submissions channel.
+- Only allows **image** submissions in a specified channel
-- Each user can submit only one image; additional submissions are blocked.
+- Each user can post **only one** image
+- Automatically creates a **thread** for each submission
+- Deletes thread if original message is deleted
-- Moderators can delete all submissions with a slash command.
+- Moderators can clear all submissions via a slash command
+- Stores data in **SQLite**

-## Usage
+## 🚀 Usage
-- Set your Discord token in a `.env` file.
+1. Set your bot token in a `.env` file:
+DISCORD_TOKEN=your-token
-- Configure channel, role, and guild IDs in the code.
+2. Configure `SUBMISSIONS_CHANNEL`, `MODERATOR_ROLE`, and `GUILD_ID` in the script
-- Bot uses `keep_alive` for persistent hosting.
+3. Run with `python bot.py`

-## Benefits
+## ✅ Benefits
-- Prevents spam and duplicate entries.
+- Prevents spam & duplicate submissions
-- Simplifies moderation for contests or events.
-- Keeps submission channels clean and organized.
+- Clean and organized image channel
+- Makes contests easy to manage

+> Designed for simplicity, fairness, and automation.

-readme by perplexity
+readme by OpenAI